Do you qualify

 This program is free.
 It is available if all these things apply:

-- You are going through:
+- You have disagreements and you are going through:

 - separation or